polytope-labs/sc-simnode/README.md

 This library exists to allow substrate developers:
- - ✅ Test complex pallets that require a full runtime, not a mocked runtime.
+ - [x] Test complex pallets that require a full runtime, not a mocked runtime.
- - ✅ Simulate runtime upgrades.
+ - [x] Simulate runtime upgrades.
- - ✅ Simulate runtime migrations.
+ - [x] Simulate runtime migrations.
- - ✅ Simulate transactions on their live chain state.
+ - [x] Simulate transactions on their live chain state.
- - ✅ Execute transactions from any origin.
+ - [x] Execute transactions from any origin.

 Installation and integration guides can be found in the [book](https://simnode.polytope.technology)